Lost Skies on Steam - User reviews, Price & Information

 Release 17 Nov 2022

-Avatar: Frontiers of Pandora™ Avatar: Frontiers of Pandora™ is a first-person, action-adventure game set in the Western Frontier.
-Reconnect with your lost heritage and discover what it truly means to be Na'vi as you join other clans to protect Pandora.
+Avatar: Frontiers of Pandora™ Avatar: Frontiers of Pandora™ is a third and first-person action-adventure game set in the Western Frontier.
+Reconnect with your lost heritage and discover what it means to be Na'vi.

 Similarity 63%